Products & Solutions

 How-to Monitor Your Machine

 How to monitor a machine's health

 To monitor a machine, various Nondestructive Testing Technologies (NDT) are used, such as vibration, light and temperature.
 This is achieved primarily through sensors that are connected directly to a machine.
 The sensor data needs to be connected to a device that can collect and collate the data and software that can visualize the data so an operator can review the conditions.While there are various ways to process data, such as sending it to the cloud or another computer on a network, the best way is to process the data right at the device.
-This is known as "the edge," and a computer operating here is an edge-computing device.
-Edge-computing devices can filter out important data and send only what's valuable to the cloud.
+This is known as "the edge," and a computer operating here is an edge computing device, also known as an edge device.
+Edge computing devices can filter out important data and send only what's valuable to the cloud.
 In addition, if there is an urgent issue, the edge-computing device can address it much quicker than if all computation happened in the cloud.
 For example, if the temperature on a machine reaches a critical high the edge-computing device can shut it down immediately.